fossunited/fossunited/CONTRIBUTING.md

 ## Introduction

 Thank you for showing interest for contributing in our new FOSS United Platform which we are building for the FOSS Community all over India.
 You can always take a look at what are the current issues we are working on.
-There are a lot of ways you can contribute to our platform including requesting Documentation, Bug Reports or Feature Requests and help us make our platform efficient and better at performance
+Help us make our platform better by requesting documentation, reporting bugs, or suggesting new features.
+Every contribution improves performance and usability.

 ### Bug Report Guidelines

-- If you have some query, before asking a question we would suggest you to go through [dontasktoask](https://dontasktoask.com).
+- If you have some query, before asking a question we would suggest you to go through [dont-ask-to-ask](https://dontasktoask.com).
 - Description Questions: If the question is a bit complicated, then the use of application oriented approach might help make it more descriptive.

 ### Issue Creation Guidelines